-This past week I was fortunate enough to begin my journey with a residency in Napa for the Culinary Institute of America's new MPS or Master of Professional Studies program.
-An MPS degree is a master's degree with the purpose of specific professional studies.
-I liken it to an MBA on a mission!
-I fell in love with the curriculum of entrepreneurship and sustainability.
+An MPS degree is a master's degree.
+I liken it to an MBA for a specific channel.
+I fell in love with the curriculum of entrepreneurship, branding, and sustainability for food professionals.
 Plus it is one of the hybrid/low-residency programs being offered at more schools now which brings working professionals together and then allows them to get a degree while they work.
-I attended online during the year and be at the campus with everyone for a week in the summer!
+I attended online during the school year and visited the campus for a week in the summer.

-Here is what I learned over the past week that you might find interesting for food, nutrition, and health communication.
+Here are the 9 lessons I learned over the program that you might find interesting.

 - We took a DiSC assessment to learn our strengths about our own behavior, specifically, are you more task-oriented or people-oriented?
 I am not going to write at length on this topic because you can google it.
 The point of mentioning it, though, is to discover how to make the most of your natural talent and vision, as well as how to realize how other people are different.
 The best quote from our lecturer was, "All perspectives are correct."
 It was a profound statement that was more easily grasped after learning about DiSC.
 This way of thinking promotes innovation, inclusion, and collaboration for so many activities and challenges.
-I found myself having more curiosity about differing opinions.
+I found myself having more curiosity and tolerance for differing opinions.

 - Sustainability is important to ensure an adequate food supply for future generations.
 I want to leave the world a better place for my son and his children so this topic really resonates.
 The CIA has developed this MPS program so professional chefs and food entrepreneurs can embrace sustainability.
-Things to consider include soil conservation, waste management, water conservation, organic farming practices, promoting more plant-based foods, using local farmers, helping your community, and focusing on menus planned around flavors and seasonal ingredients.
+Topics to consider include soil conservation, waste management, water conservation, organic farming practices, promoting more plant-based foods, using local farmers, helping your community, serving stakeholders, and focusing on menus planned around flavors and seasonal ingredients.
 There are also so many points to sustainability as a topic that you need to take the time to educate yourself and apply your own values.
 You vote with your wallet.

 - Plant-forward is a new kitchen term that is consistent with the plant-based term that we all see in the Dietary Guidelines for Americans.
-It is not totally vegan but the plant-forward menu we created in class was about 90% vegan.
-One amazing thing we did was to have all 50 cohorts make their own lunch.
+It is not totally vegan or about meat analogs.
+The plant-forward menu we created in class was about 90% vegan.
+One amazing thing we did was to have all 45 cohorts make lunch.
 We were assigned in teams to 4 different outdoor stations and made a huge feast.
 I learned to make plant-forward "ricotta cheese" by soaking and grinding macadamia nuts to a fine paste and I put it on top of grilled peaches and pizza.
-I think you could use any hulled nut for delicious vegan ricotta cheese.
-More studies and recipes are to come from my own kitchen.
-Stay tuned!
+I began a more design-thinking approach to food, considering how it is made, how it might be best enjoyed, and how it fits into a dietary pattern.

-- Farm to table in action is always a great discovery in your own community.
-I really enjoyed a chance to see a 3-Star Michelin restaurant that sources all fruits, herbs, grains, flowers, and vegetables from their own organic garden.
+- Farm-to-table makers are fun to discover.
+I really enjoyed a chance to see how a 3-Star Michelin restaurant sources all fruits, herbs, grains, flowers, and vegetables from their own organic garden.
 If you visit Single Thread you can read all about them.
 Single Thread Farm and Restaurant uses food waste from the restaurant to make compost for the farm.
 They create detailed lists about the seeds that produce the most delicious fruits and vegetables so they grow food for flavor as opposed to looks.
 The strawberries we ate in the field were amazing.
 Local foods and local farmers are worth all the time and effort it takes to find them and buy their items to support them.

-- Books are an avenue to a good life!
+- Books are an invaluable resource for an enrichened life!
 Never worry if you have too many!
 With a kindle and audible you can keep buying and learning!
 It is even okay if you don't finish them all.
 I have too many to count and bought more as speakers were mentioning them.
 The nice thing about digital books is that you always have them with you and you can search for things digitally.
 Audible books are nice when you are walking or driving and they give your eyes a rest!
 I bought one by Kyle Connaughton about Japanese Pot Cooking.
 And another is called Hungry: Avocado Toast, Instagram Influencers, and Our Search for Connection and Meaning, by Eva Turow-Paul, which explains the millennial approach to food as community connection.

 - The new CIA Copia Center or CIA Food Business School has many continuing education programs and webinars for adult learners along with their prochef program.
 I highly recommend them!
 Check out ciachef.edu to learn more.
 And no, I do not receive any money or kickbacks although I am an alumnus from the Hyde Park campus!

 Here are a few photos from our first residency (pre-Covid).
 The first two are of the Chuck Williams museum at the Culinary Institute of America Copia campus in Napa, California.
 Chuck was the founder of Williams and Sonoma and he donated his private collection of cooking utensils and vessels to the CIA along with the funds to display them.
 Next, you will see the lunch we cooked including vegan paella and aqua fresca with fresh lemon and herbs from the garden.
 The CIA at Greystone campus and its kitchen is featured followed by our Single Thread Farm tour and wine tasting activity.